Home Appraisals are Generally Necessary for Determining a Property’s Market Value.

 The lender uses the appraisal to decide if the loan amount aligns with the property’s value.

-A home appraisal cost depends on the location, property size and complexity of the appraisal.
-Larger or unique properties may incur higher appraisal fees.
-Generally, the homebuyer pays for the appraisal upfront, although this amount is often included in the closing costs of the mortgage.
-As of December 2024, the median cost of an appraisal is $450-700, Opens overlay.
+A Home Appraisal Cost Depends on the Location, Property Size and complexity of the Appraisal.
+Larger or Unique Properties may incur Higher Appraisal Fees.
+Generally, the Homebuyer Pays for the Appraisal Upfront, Although this Amount is often included in the Closing Costs of the Mortgage.
+As of December 2024, the Median Cost of an Appraisal is $450-700, Opens Overlay.
 Footnote2Opens overlay

+In short, the appraiser will take a comprehensive, holistic approach to determining your home's estimated value.
 There are many factors that affect the value of a home.
 Some items an appraiser will likely review include:

 Home appraisals are essential in various situations, with the purpose of establishing the fair market value of a property.